-No matter what type of marijuana offense you may be facing in or around the counties of Bristol or Suffolk, the necessity of having an experienced attorney in your corner cannot be overemphasized.
-At the Law Office of Frank D. Camera, we have defended countless marijuana and other drug offenses for clients in the area.
+No matter what type of marijuana offense you may be facing in or around the counties of Bristol or Suffolk, the necessity of having an experienced criminal defense lawyer in your corner cannot be overemphasized.
+At the Law Office of Frank D. Camera and Associates, P.C., we have defended countless marijuana and other drug offenses for clients in the area.
 Our attorney is a veteran trial lawyer who has gained the respect of his peers as well as his clients for top-flight professionalism and case wins.
 We may be able to help you get a case dismissal, reduction of charges or sentencing, or a case acquittal through diligent application of the law, legal skills, and an unswerving dedication to positive results.

 Marijuana possession of up to one ounce outside your home and of up 10 ounces in your home are legal in Massachusetts.

 - Personal possession of more than one ounce outside your home and more than 10 ounces in your home

 - Possession with intent to distribute within 300 feet of a protected areas, such as a school or park